Episode 297 - Belly

 We're committed to hearing your feedback and suggestions.
 If there's a cinematic flop you'd like us to delve into, please reach out to us at NotABombPod@gmail.com or through our contact page.
 Your reviews and feedback are what drive us.
 If you enjoy our content, consider leaving a review on Apple Podcast or Spotify.

-Welcome back to Not A Bomb!
-This is the podcast where we explore some of cinema’s biggest box office failures and decide whether they deserve a second chance.
-We are celebrating five years of discussing cinematic flops!
+Welcome back to Not A Bomb! —the podcast where we resurrect cinema’s most infamous box office disasters and ask the burning question: was it really that bad?
+We’re celebrating five years of cinematic redemption.

 Want to help support the show?
 Head over to the Not A Bomb Tee Public store and check our merchandise.
 Special thanks to Ted Blair for the amazing designs!